top of page

 • a kick is considered a 'bunt' if the umpire determines it to be an 'intentionally short kick' .

-• the 'bunt rule' we treat like the 'strike zone' in baseball - everyone should understand that it is a gray area, and every umpire is different. the umpires decision is always final.
+• the 'bunt rule' we treat like the 'strike zone' in baseball - everyone should understand that it is a gray area. please do not argue with the umpire - their decision is always final.

 • the umpire will call out a bunt so both teams know it has been used.